mabhay3420/mabhay3420.github.io/_posts/2021-04-05-Building-a-static-site.md

 readtime: true
 ---

 I was trying to make a portfolio cum blogging website from Sep 2020.
-I was completely new to field of web developement so it took me a bit of time to go through HTML and CSS in order to make a decent looking website.

-Yet Anyone who is begineer in the field knows its a bit complicated to develop a good looking website and then as it grows you want to automate things.

-I got busy with my online semester and the "Static Sites" were forgotten for some time.
+I was completely new to field of web developement so it took me a bit of time to go through HTML and CSS in order to make a decent looking website.Yet Anyone who is begineer in the field knows its a bit complicated to develop a good looking website and then as it grows you want to automate things.I got busy with my online semester and the "Static Sites" were forgotten for some time.
 Recently I was getting frustated with current "Infinitely stretched Lockdown for University students" So i decided to work on it again.

-I had seen a few websites based on jekyll templates.I tried to develop one with "Hugo" but because it involved a bit of "GO" templating, I decided to find some other option.

-In the end I stumbled across this amazing jekyll theme "beautiful-jekyll" and it works like charm.
+I had seen a few websites based on jekyll templates.I tried to develop one with "Hugo" but because it involved a bit of "GO" templating, I decided to find some other option.In the end I stumbled across this amazing jekyll theme "beautiful-jekyll" and it works like charm.

 This is my first post and a test post.
-I will try some different things so bear with me if they get not-so-interesting.

-I will go step by step on how the whole process was completed.
+I will try some different things so bear with me if they get not-so-interesting.I will go step by step on how the whole process was completed.
 I am on Ubuntu 20.04.Using bash terminal.

 ## Steps for generating simple static site

+{: .box-note}
+**Note:** Make sure git is installed on your system.

 - Clone from beautiful-jekyll : Derived From [Here](https://stackoverflow.com/questions/6613166/how-to-duplicate-a-git-repository-without-forking)
 {%highlight bash linenos %}